Brian Asher Alhadeff

 Brian Asher Alhadeff (born May 16, 1973) is an internationally recognized American conductor of opera, ballet, symphony, and musical theater.
 He is the General and Artistic Director of Opera San Luis Obispo, in addition to its Principal Conductor.
 He is also principal conductor of Civic Ballet San Luis Obispo, Ventura County Ballet, and State Street Ballet of Santa Barbara, California.
+Alhadeff has also held the position of Artistic Director and Conductor of the Lompoc Pops Orchestra since 2015.
 He is known for his efforts in promoting opera relevancy through expanded collaboration between opera companies and other arts organizations that have key participation in opera production: symphonies, choruses, and ballet and dance organizations.

 Early life

 Alhadeff was born and raised in Southern California and began playing piano at age 7.
 He graduated from Woodrow Wilson High School in Long Beach, California.
 Prior to his conducting career, Alhadeff competed internationally as a pianist, and frequently performed in several chamber music ensembles.

 Education

 Alhadeff studied conducting at the Peabody Conservatory of Music (Baltimore, MD) and the Janáček Academy of Music (Brno, Czech Republic).
 He holds a Bachelor of Arts from Loyola Marymount University (Los Angeles), a Masters of Music from California State University, Los Angeles, and a Doctorate of Musical Arts from UCLA Herb Alpert School of Music in 2006.